 Otherwise, you won’t find any bells or whistles on this protein shaker, but at this price, that’s totally fine.
 The cap snaps firmly in place after every sip, and the leakproof lid gave me enough confidence to toss it into my backbike during a brief bike ride.
 For just the basics and nothing more, this is the protein shaker you’re looking for.

 How to choose the best protein shaker for you

 At the end of the day, a protein shaker is just a widemouthed water bottle with a stainless steel blender ball inside, right?
-Mostly, but when choosing the best protein shaker, pay close attention to the lid.
+But when choosing the best protein shaker, pay close attention to the lid.
 Our favorite shakers have locking mechanisms and other leakproof designs to prevent unwanted spills.
 Look for comfortable carrying handles on top that are easy to snag with the tips of your fingers.